dguaraglia/twingate_alloc/README.md

 The `BufferMemoryManager` class is implemented with the following considerations:

 * Thread safety is not guaranteed
-* No attempt is made to automatically defragment memory
+* No attempt is made to automatically defragment memory [but a `defrag` method is provided]
 * No attempt is made to clean up the buffer passed.
 The pointers will be created in buffer as-is, which could lead to some unexpected behavior if one were to `read` from a pointer before a known value is stored